Shi-Da Night Market (師大夜市)

-The university has a large Mandarin training center (learn more here) and a popular foreign exchange program, drawing many foreign students to live in this area.
+The university has a large Mandarin training center and a popular foreign exchange program, drawing many foreign students to live in this area.
 It, along with Tianmu in Shilin District, is arguably the most English-friendly area of Taipei.

-Take the Red/Green Line to Taipower Building Station (台電大樓).
+Take the Green Line 3 to Taipower Building Station (台電大樓).
 After leaving Exit 3, make a right turn, then make another quick right to reach Shi-Da Road (師大路).
 The market is located along both Shi-Da road and in the alleys off both sides.